Krystian22FrontEnd/personal-homepage/README.md

 # Personal Homepage

-"Hi, I'm **Krystian Krupiński**.
+Hi, I'm **Krystian Krupiński**.
 Welcome to my portfolio website!
 Here, you can get to know me better.
-You'll find the projects I'm most proud of, what I plan to learn next, and of course, my contact details."
+You'll find the projects I'm most proud of, what I plan to learn next, and of course, my contact details.

 ## Technologies Used